-Provide a masonry or concrete finish up to a minimum 10 ft.
-(3.0 m) minimum above the finished floor for the interior and exterior face of the entire perimeter of the Aircraft Maintenance Bay, except at hangar doors.
-This includes the side/end walls, as well as the back wall which typically separates the Aircraft Maintenance Bay from shops and parts repair rooms.
+\3\ Provide masonry or concrete impact resistant construction for a minimum height of 10 ft.
+(3.0 m) above the finished floor for the interior and exterior face of the entire perimeter of the Aircraft Maintenance Bay, except at hangar doors. /3/ This includes the side/end walls, as well as the back wall which typically separates the Aircraft Maintenance Bay from shops and parts repair rooms.
 Refer also to 3-3.1: Construction, Life Safety, and Fire Fighter Access for fire rating requirements for walls between the Aircraft Maintenance Bays and other spaces.